ONEARMY/community-platform/SECURITY.md

 If you believe you have found a security vulnerability on our platform, we encourage you to let us know right away.
 We will investigate all legitimate reports and do our best to quickly fix the problem.

-Submit your report to security@onearmy.earth (one issue per report) and respond to the report with any updates.
+Submit your report to platform@onearmy.earth (one issue per report) and respond to the report with any updates.

 ### Reporting a Vulnerability